 - Metis has part-time introduction courses as well as onsite & online bootcamp options.
 Learn more about Metis in our review.

-- You can also consider Divergence Academy, which has part-time and full-time data science courses.
+- You can also consider Divergence Academy or Clarusway, which have part-time and full-time data science courses.

 - One of the most well known bootcamps is General Assembly.
 They offer full-time, part-time, and 1-day courses on a variety of topics like data science, software engineering, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- Tech bootcamps, BrainStation, Thinkful, and Flatiron School offer programs in UX design, data science, and other fields.
+- Tech bootcamps, BrainStation, Thinkful, allWomen Academy, GW Bootcamps, and Flatiron School offer programs in UX design, data science, and other fields.

 - As for online bootcamps with tracks in product design and web dev, Skillcrush, UX Design Institute, Big Nerd Ranch, Ironhack, and Bloc are possible alternatives.